apalikulindaCore/apalikulindacore-midjourney-lab/documentation/aesthetics_guidelines.md

 - Maintain a calm, friendly, and peaceful tone
 - No horror, weapons, or sexualization of characters
 - Occasionally, AI may generate sexualized robots, dinosaurs, or unicorns; such outputs are excluded from the portfolio
-- Use prompts to guide outputs toward desired aesthetic while allowing for AI creativity
+- Use prompts to guide outputs toward the desired aesthetic while allowing for AI creativity

 ## Visual Elements
-- Focus on textures, atmosphere, and harmonious color combinations
+- Focus on textures, atmosphere, and harmonious colour combinations
 - Specific details, patterns, and prompt-based variations are tracked separately in prompt notes